-This DA relates to the proposal for a residential subdivision.
+This DA relates to the proposal for a multi dwelling development and strata title subdivision at 28 Blackett Close, East Maitland NSW 2320.
 Refer to Appendix A for proposed plans.

 I.3 Legislative Requirements

 The Site has been mapped as Bush Fire Prone Land Map (BFPLM) by MCC.